ktbaek/Excess-deaths-Denmark/README.md

 Excess deaths per 100,000 of the total Danish population, and (B) excess deaths stratified by age.*

+The choice of reference period for the baseline has a considerable impact on the amount of excess death.
+Most of the difference between baselines is driven by the 70-79 age group, except for the low rate of excess deaths found using the 2014-19 baseline – a clear outlier – which is driven by the 80-89 age group.
+Figure 13 explores the baselines for these two age groups.

 ![**De-trended/de-seasonalized death rates and baselines for older age groups using different baseline reference periods.** Colored lines indicate the quarterly death rates for males (blue lines) and females